 In early 2021, we decided to carry out an internal review of what we do and how this relates to sustainability.
 This served to identify areas where our decisions and activities have an impact on people and the environment and highlight opportunities where we could drive positive change.

 The first outcome of this exercise was the development of our Sustainability Policy, which was approved by the AIPH Board in March 2021.
 The AIPH Sustainability Strategy builds on our policy and sets out how we intend to achieve our objectives in this field.

-The accepted definition of sustainability refers to processes and activities that meet the needs of the present generation without compromising the ability of future generations to meet their needs.
+For ornamental production, the accepted definition of sustainability refers to processes and activities that meet the present generation’s needs without compromising future generations’ ability to meet their needs.

 In this context, sustainability reflects three concepts: economic, environmental, and social—sometimes referred to a people, planet and profits.
 AIPH is committed to support and assist ornamental producers to operate sustainable businesses that perform to the highest standard in all three of these measures.

 We understand the importance of sustainability across the supply chain for the production of flowers and plants.
 Through our activities we are supportive of the UN’s Sustainable Development Goals.

 The Floriculture Sustainability Initiative (FSI) is a market-driven initiative that brings together members of the international floriculture supply-chain.
 FSI members are

 collaborating to improve practices and drive positive change towards the sustainable production and trade of flowers and plants.

 Currently the FSI Basket of Standards includes a set of 14 benchmarked social and agricultural sustainability compliance standards.
 It is used as an instrument to identify, measure and promote responsible sources of flowers & plants.